Identifying lens spaces in polynomial time: Reidemeister torsion

 This answer is easy to calculate using the standard cellulation of $L(n,k)$ with one cell in each dimension, as follows.
 For a convenient choice of twisted coefficients, this CW complex yields

 Thus,

-The formula \eqref{e:torsion} is the same as this one, except generalized to allow unavoidable ambiguities.
-The factor of $\zeta^c$ arises when we change the choice of $\omega$.
-Other than their ratio, $a$ and $b$ are ambiguous as well, as follows.
+The formula \eqref{e:torsion} is the same as this one, except generalized to let $\Delta(R_*)$ change with a change in the choice of $\omega$.
+The exponents $a$ and $b$ are also ambiguous, as follows.
 First, the value of the torsion \eqref{e:torsion} does not determine the global sign of $a$ and $b$, only their relative sign, since

 The formula is also symmetric in $a$ and $b$, so we cannot distinguish $k$ from $1/k$.
-This stands to reason, since
+This stands to reason because